 - Carbohydrate is important for optimal mental and physical performance.
 A medium potato with the skin has 26 grams of quality carbohydrate.

-- With as much — if not more — of several essential vitamins and minerals found in spaghetti, brown rice or whole wheat bread, potatoes are a smart addition to your other favorite performance foods (compared on a per-serving basis).
+- With several essential vitamins and minerals, potatoes are a smart addition to your other favorite performance foods.

 NUTRITIONAL DATA IS BASED ON A 5.2 OUNCE SKIN-ON POTATO.